 What is Pavement?

-• Pavement should also be thick enough to distribute the external loads on the earthen sub-grade so that sub-grade can safely bear these external loads.
+Pavement should also be thick enough to distribute the external loads on the earthen sub-grade so that sub-grade can safely bear these external loads.
+The pavement consists of a few layers of pavement materials over a prepared soil sub-grade

 Sub Grade Fig No-1